bhagadepravin/knox-workshop/README.md

 # 4. How KnoxSSO works and its Debugging

+* Expected Behavior

 Below describes what should happen:
-1. Service A is configured to use KnoxSSO (knox sso url, public key, cookie name)
+1. Service A is configured to use KnoxSSO (`knox sso url, public key, cookie name`)
 2. Try to access http://serviceA.abc.com
 3. Browser redirect from serviceA.abc.com to knoxsso URL
 4. KnoxSSO prompts for login information or redirects to backend that prompts for login (ie: okta)